 The bus company ARST connects Cagliari with all of

 Sardinia.
 To get from the port, the bus station or the train station takes 5 minutes on foot along via Roma.

-Once you arrive in Cagliari, you can make use of our transfer service from the airport, port, bus or train station to your accommodation.
-If you would like to book this service please let us know when you enrol.
-If you prefer, there are buses, trains or you can take a taxi.
+Once you arrive in Cagliari, you can make use of buses, trains and taxi services to transfer from the airport, the port, the bus station or the train station to your accommodation.

 There are many types of hotels in Cagliari in all size and price ranges from the most basic all the way up to luxury hotels and villas.
 Use the Google Hotel Finder to find your accommodation.

 Please, note that Cagliari is a famous tourist destination.
 Book your hotel as soon as possible before it runs out of rooms.

 Please, note that the Palazzo del C.I.S., also termed Intesa San Paolo private banking, is located in the beating heart of the modern city.
 It can be easily reached quickly and easily by any part of the town by bus, by taxi or by walk.
 No need, in principle, to have the hotel located nearby.

 In case of need, please contact us at